 As someone who receives a constant stream of emails from aspiring freelance writers seeking help and advice, I was intrigued when I heard about Writers Work.
-In this detailed writers.work review, I look at exactly what the service has to offer and, most importantly, discuss whether it’s worth your money.
+In this detailed writers.work review, I look at exactly what the service has to offer (and what it hasn’t!)
+Most importantly, I discuss whether it’s worth your money.

 There are quite a number of features here, so let’s start with a run-down of what you get with writers.work: